 Vetpol will re-validate SQPs who wish to switch from another register to the Vetpol register, but who have not met their CPD requirements for a period that is consistent with the Register they are leaving.
-In most cases this will be for a maximum period of 24 months, usually much less.
+In most cases this will be for a period of 24 months or less.

 Vetpol will re-validate SQPs who have been off any of the SQP Registers for a period of more than 6 months.